 You can also make sure they are taking longer breaks by including activities that are not related to revision so that they can still enjoy time with friends and family and their hobbies.
-Even in the lead up to exam time, taking time out is important.
+Even in the lead up to exam time, taking time out is crucial.
+It's important that as well as outlining when they will be revising, they can also see that they have dedicated time for fun things too.